Using the output_variables Argument

 DANGER

-This is a dangerous approach since PHP based SCSS/LESS compilers are quite memory intensive.
+This is a dangerous approach since PHP-based SCSS/LESS compilers are quite memory intensive.
 Users on shared hosting environments will have issues.
 It is STRONGLY advised to use CSS variables for greater stability.

 Below is a full example of a compiler hook to generate your SCSS/LESS on save.
 The content of $output_variables will be populated with the following provided the above Example Config is used.